2010 Formula One World Championship

 Sebastian Vettel won the first of his four consecutive World Championships with Red Bull, becoming the youngest World Champion in Formula One history.

-Fernando Alonso was runner-up by just 4 points in his first year with Ferrari.
+Two-time champion Fernando Alonso was runner-up by just 4 points in his first year with Ferrari.

-Mark Webber, Vettel's teammate, finished third in the Drivers' Championship a further 14 points behind.
+Mark Webber, Vettel's teammate, finished third in the Drivers' Championship 14 points behind.

 Red Bull Racing won their first Constructors' Championship with the Red Bull RB6.

 McLaren finished runner-up in the World Constructors' Championship with the McLaren MP4-25.

 Ferrari finished in third place in the World Constructors' Championship with the Ferrari F10.